Lyriocephalus

 Lyriocephalus is a genus of lizard within the agamid family, with the sole species Lyriocephalus scutatus.
 It is the largest agamid endemic to Sri Lanka and lives in dense wet zone forests.
 It is also called the hump-nosed lizard, hump snout lizard or the lyreshead lizard.
-In Sinhalese language, it is known as "Kandukara Bodilima – කදුකර බෝදිලිමා."

 Habitat and distribution

 A large agamid lizard, widespread in the wet lowlands and the midhills of Sri Lanka, from 25m up to elevation of 1650m.
+It is easily sighted at the Pitadeniya area of the Sinharaja World Heritage Site.